objectliteral/multivents/README.md

 By default, *multivents* calls event handler functions asynchronously.

-In some rare cases, you might want to declare a callback that should explicitly be called synchronously.
+In some cases you might want to declare a callback that is explicitly meant to be invoked synchronously.
 You can do that with a fourth argument in  the `on` function.

 ```javascript
 channel.on('ping', f, null, false);